 When your Halifax mortgage reaches the end of its deal period, you'll be placed onto the current standard variable rate (SVR), which they term the Halifax Homeowner Variable Rate.

 There are no current products that you can apply for just on SVR.
 Even the Halifax tracker mortgages track the Bank of England base rate rather than the Halifax mortgage rate.

 The current standard variable rate (SVR) for Halifax Mortgages is 3.59% which is slightly higher than the industry average and 3.49% above the BOE base rate.

-Although the lead rate from a Halifax mortage deal may look low it's actually the standard variable rate or SVR that's charged once your 2 or 3 year offer has completed which is probably the most important number to look at these days.
+Although the lead rate from a Halifax mortgage deal may look low it's actually the standard variable rate or SVR that's charged once your 2 or 3 year offer has completed which is probably the most important number to look at these days.

 If your circumstances change between when you take out a product to when you may need to renew it several years later then you may not be in a position to get similar terms, especially if house prices have fallen and you are in negative equity or simply your loan to value percentage has increased.
 For example, if you lose your job or you have a child and one parent does not work any longer.